The Real New Testament Church

 Renovation Covenant

 • The Renovation Covenant was also initiated in eternity and fulfilled in time.
 It was a conditional covenant of law whereby God renovated the heavens and the earth to make them suitable for a new type of creature; mankind.
 He then provided the first man, Adam, with a single, conditional covenantal stipulation.
-Congruent with His purpose to vindicate His nature, the continuation of mankind in a state of holiness and the corresponding suitability of the earth were conditioned on the human choice whether to obey the stipulation.
+Congruent with His purpose to vindicate His nature, the continuation of mankind in a state of holiness and the corresponding suitability of the earth were conditioned on the human choice of whether to obey the stipulation.

 Genesis 1:2-3:13; Job 38:4-7; Isaiah 24:4-6; Jeremiah 33:19-26